For a split second, a perverse thought struck her … what would happen if she told Mr. Conway the truth?

 They found a table near a window on the side of ParadIce that faced the ocean.
 The windows were slightly damp but Carrie couldn’t see if it was from the fumes from the kitchen or the mist outside.
 There was a big sign beside the counter displaying all the variations of ice cream that could be made for you.
-Carrie eyed the silent, balding man behind the counter, who shuffled some fries with one hand and stacked small boxes of cones with another, and looked concentrated, as if there was nothing more important in the world.
+Carrie eyed the silent, balding man behind the counter, who shuffled some fries with one hand and stacked small boxes of cones with another and looked concentrated as if there was nothing more important in the world.

 Carrie ordered a coke with nothing to eat.
 Ghazala ordered nothing to drink and a cone with three scoops of vanilla ice and a blood-red strawberry on top.
-It looked remarkably fresh, but also unnaturally pumped—like it could burst at any moment.
+It looked remarkably fresh, but also unnaturally pumped—as if it could burst at any moment.
 Carrie looked at the strawberry for a moment and then Ghazala bit over it and swallowed it whole along with half a scoop.

 “Aren’t you hungry?” she asked.

 Carrie stared hard out the window and, for a moment, she couldn’t help following the billowing vapors of mist with her eyes.
 The mist itself seemed to follow the waves of the ocean.